francesco-innocenti/Neuro_AI_Papers/README.md

 by Yamins & DiCarlo (2016)

-An early, highly cited perspective on modelling the sensory cortex, focused on the visual cortex, by using deep convolutional neural networks trained on similar tasks (i.e., goal-driven).
+An early, highly cited perspective on modelling the sensory cortex, focused on the visual cortex, by using deep convolutional neural networks trained on specific tasks (i.e., goal-driven).

 [Deep Neural Networks: A New Framework for Modeling Biological Vision and Brain Information Processing](https://www.annualreviews.org/doi/10.1146/annurev-vision-082114-035447) by Kriegeskorte (2015)